Dobytí severního pólu: Play

 Four Czech winter swimmers, members of Sokol, chief Karel Němec ("Němec" is Czech for "German"),[ In the Prague version the name of Deutsch was used instead of' Němec'] teaching assistant Václav Poustka, pharmacian Vojtěch Šofr and "savage" Varel Frištenský (hidden pun - "Varel" sounds like one of the most common Czech male names, "Karel", however, vocative "Varle" means "testicle"; [ In the Prague version they used the named of Boleslav which can be reduced to the diminutive Bolek and then with little Bolek sounds like bollock which in British English means testicle] Gustav Frištenský was a famous Czech wrestler; Richard Schwarzenegger in Cravens' translation), strong, but childish man, used as a draft dog, decide to conquer the North Pole.

 The play consists from several scenes, connected together by teacher's 'reading of travel journal'.
 In the beginning they get off the train somewhere in Russia, discussing the dangers caused by forgetting of a football.
 Karel Němec states that the most of polar expeditions die because of melancholia (which was supposed to be dispelled by football).

 In the second scene, the group, drifting on an iceberg to the North Pole, is attacked by melancholia.
 The teacher strives to cheer them up by patriotic song, but it makes the situation even worse and the other members of the group decide to go back: "To Prague!
 To the pharmacy!
 To Podolí! … To hell, I’m sad!".
 The teacher decides to use even more powerful way how to distract his friends and surprises them wearing penguin costume.
-Frištenský, who does not know that penguins live in Antarctida, shoots him and the teacher is affected by melancholia too.
+Frištenský, who does not know that penguins live in Antarctica, shoots him and the teacher is affected by melancholia too.
 However, aurora borealis dispels all the depression and energizes them again.